Python

 'baz'

-The functools library provies the update_wrapper along with the convenience function wraps4 for invoking it.
+The functools library provides update_wrapper along with the convenience function wraps for invoking it.

 from functools import update_wrapper, wraps